jiangDongAHU/hpcrtve/README.md

 ### File Description

-The original video and the source files are stored in video and source directories, respectively.
-The number of byte generator threads, rounds of confusion and diffusion operations, etc., are declared in source/kernel.cuh.
-Directly execute source/make.sh script, which will automatically compile the source files, and run the demo.
+The original video is located in the video directory.
+The number of byte generator threads, rounds of confusion and diffusion oprations, etc., are declared in the kernel.cuh file.
+To complile the source files and run the program, simply execute the make.sh script.

+#### VideoEncryptionDecryption

+The program retrieves frames from the original video, encrypts them using a randomly selected key, decrypts the encrypted frames, and displays the original, encrypted, and decrypted frames.

+#### videoSecureCommunication

+The client retrieves frames from the original video, encrypts them using a key, displays the original and encrypted frames, and transmits the encrypted frames to the server via the Internet.
+The server decrypts the received frames using the same key, and displays the obtained and decrypted frames.

-Recommended setting:
+###Recommended setting:

 * the width of the frame == the height of the frame
 * CONFUSION_BLOCK_ROWS_COLS = the width of the frame / CONFUSION_THREAD_ROWS_COLS